 New Oral Treatments

-New oral treatment options have emerged with a sophisticated approach to treating psoriatic disease.
-These so-called "small-molecule" treatments can be delivered effectively by mouth.
+New oral treatment are small molecule medicines that are taken by mouth.
 Unlike earlier pills used for psoriasis and psoriatic arthritis, these new oral treatments selectively target molecules inside immune cells.
 By adjusting the complicated processes of inflammation within the cell, these treatments correct the overactive immune response that causes inflammation in people with psoriasis and psoriatic arthritis, leading to improvement in redness and scaliness as well as joint tenderness and swelling.

-The newest available oral treatment for psoriasis and psoriatic arthritis is Otezla (apremilast).
-Otezla treats psoriatic arthritis by regulating inflammation within the cell.
-It inhibits an enzyme known as phosphodiesterase 4, or PDE4.
-PDE4 controls much of the inflammatory action within cells, which can affect the level of inflammation associated with psoriatic disease.
+Otezla treats psoriasis and psoriatic arthritis by regulating inflammation within the cell.
+It inhibits an enzyme known as phosphodiesterase 4 (PDE4).
+This enzyme controls much of the inflammatory action within cells, which can affect the level of inflammation associated with psoriatic disease.

 How is it used?

 Otezla is available as a 30-milligram (mg) tablet.
-The first five days is a start period, where the dosage will gradually increase over five days until the recommended dose of 30 milligrams twice daily is reached.
-Otezla is designed to be taken continuously to maintain improvement.
+The first five days is a start period, where the dosage will gradually increase until the recommended dose of 30 milligrams twice daily is reached.
+Otezla is meant to be taken continuously to maintain improvement.

 What are the risks?